DownsideupmediaUSA/js-anonymous-functions-readme-v-000/README.md

 ## Intro

 We know functions (like methods in Ruby) are used to bundle our code to be able to reuse again and again and again.
 So why take the time to define and store a function we never plan on reusing?
 It takes up memory, requires extra typing, and completely goes against the purpose of a function.
 Thankfully, JavaScript allows us to easily solve this problem by using an **anonymous function**.
 An anonymous function is one that is never defined and is planned on being used once.
-They allow us to execute a block of a code once.
+They allow us to execute a block of code once.
 One and done.

 ## Usage

-One of the most common usage's for anonymous functions is a callback function (function passed as a parameter to another function).
+One of the most common usages for anonymous functions is a callback function (a function passed as a parameter to another function).

 ## Event Handler Callbacks

 We know that functions can accept functions as parameters.
 We've seen this time and time again when setting up jQuery event handlers.
-The `on` function accepts a string of the event you would like to bind, and a function which is executed when the event is trigged.
-But that function we pass as a parameter, it was never defined anywhere previously.
+The `on` function accepts a string of the event you would like to bind and a function that is executed when the event is triggered.
+But the function we pass as a parameter was never defined anywhere previously.
 That function does not have a name.

 ```js